 I love the history of Charlton House.
 My favourite part is the tiles.
 They are intricate and detailed and showcase Jacobean style, like the rest of the house.

 Imogen has worked for RGHT since 2014.
-She works in Charlton House’s office organising bookings, dealing with general trust enquiries, and working with various community groups.
-Imogen also handles our event bookings including weddings and other unique events at Charlton House.
+She works in Charlton House’s office organising bookings, dealing with general Trust enquiries, and working with various community groups.
+Imogen also handles event bookings, including weddings and other special events at Charlton House.

 Chrissie has been working at the Heritage Centre since it opened in 2003, having arrived as part of a ‘job lot’ with the Borough Museum collections.
 She is part of the front-of-house team, sharing reception and administrative duties with her colleague Sabrina.

 I have a fondness for the oddities in the collection - artefacts like the mummified cat, displayed in a cabinet of curiosities.
 I have a particular affection for the fifty million year-old fossilised sharks’ teeth unearthed at Lesnes Abbey, purely for the delight and wonder reflected in children’s faces on finding them.

 Karen has worked at Charlton House since 2009.
 She started at Charlton House as a Visitor Services Assistant, dealing with bookings, weddings, and building up a client list who continually utilise Charlton House.
 Currently Karen is Finance Manager for RGHT and manages the vast range of community groups that regularly use the House.

 I love all the ceilings at Charlton House as they each contain beautifully intricate details which are unique to each room.
 However, the chandlers at Charlton House form the centrepiece of these ceilings and illuminate the beautiful designs swirling around them.

 Donna has worked at Charlton House since 2001.
 She grew up locally in Charlton and visited the Old Library as a child, when it was a public library.
 She enjoys hosting and all manner of catering and baking, both in and outside of working with the Trust.